hparra/hparra.github.io/quick-sort.md

 - Worst: O(n^2) e.g. pivot is first or last index
 - Best: O(n lg n)
 - Average: O(n lg n)

+Note: If you pick pivot to be first or last element, you will always be swapping it

 ## Overview